micoboyet/Dynamic-Confirm-Modal/README.md

-# Dynamic Confirm Modal
+# confirm.js

 Easy to use Confirm Modal created using JQuery and Bootstrap.
 Put events in every custom buttons on your web application.
+Easy to implement, save time.

 # Requirements
 This snippet uses a number of open source projects to work properly: